kardashin/E91_protocol/README.md

 For some unknown reason, GitHub does not display .ipynb

-Code can be seen in E91-sim.py
+The code can be seen in E91-sim.py

 Some results can be seen in Results.txt